 This chapter considers particular features of construction disputes that impact on the organisation of arbitral proceedings.

-The second half of the chapter focuses on specific evidential issues that can arise in the arbitration of construction disputes.
+The second half of the chapter focuses on specific evidential issues that can arise in construction disputes.

 Special features of construction disputes